Scholander pressure bomb: Pressure-volume Curves

 A more advance method that uses the pressure bomb in plant physiology is pressure-volume curves analysis or p-v curve.
 Through this method one measures the changes in leaf or stem water potential and relative water content to isolate the underlying components of total leaf or stem water potential.
 While the measurements can be time intensive, variable such as solute potential (Ψ_{s}), turgor loss point (Ψ_{tlp}), apoplastic water content and symplastic water content can all be determined using this method.
 The general protocol for measuring p-v curves involves repeated measure of water potential and mass in succession.
 As water is forced out of the sample with each measurement in the pressure bomb the mass is also reduced.
-Tracking these changes over many measurement should show a precipitous drop and then a steady linear decline after an inflection point.
+Tracking these changes over many measurements should show a precipitous drop and then a steady linear decline after an inflection point.